Police officer Degree Holder Entry Programme

 At the end of the two year Detective Degree Holder Entry Programme, you will have gained the skills, knowledge and experience required to work as a officer and will continue to receive professional guidance and mentoring.
 You will manage your own caseload and work as part of a team to respond to incidents, bringing offenders to justice and delivering positive outcomes for the community.

-To find out how to apply for a police officer role, view our patrol constable recruitment process.
+To find out how to apply for a police officer role, view our police constable recruitment process.

 To make a recruitment related query, contact our Talent Acquisition team.